Deteriator/promises-practice/README.md

   console.log(createPromise(1000))
   ```
-This will log pending since the promise is not tied to anything that can be accessed.
+This will log pending since the promise is not tied to anything that can be accessed and has let to be resolved.
 If this was captured in a variable, accessing that variable would update the status after the timeout was finished.

 **3. How do we use our `createPromise` function to log `"After 1 second(s), this promise is resolved."`**

-To get the function to log we would have to log the string when the promise is resolved.
+To get the function to log we would have to log the string when the promise is resolved with `.then`.

 **4. What does the following code snippet return?
 What does it log?**
   ```javascript